joshuabeny1999/netatmo-influx-importer/README.md

 ```

 > :information_source: With the argument ```--config``` you could provide the path to the config file if you place it elsewhere on the server.

+## Breaking Change December 2023
+Netatmo invalidated all refresh token and generated a new one on each request.
+Therefore please make sure config file is writeable by the user running the script, so it can update the refresh token if it changed.

+You need to regenarate your token and update your configuration file to get it working again if it broke on your side.